seananderson/phd/introduction.md

 importance of catastrophes to population persistence times, has important implications for estimates of extinction risk that typically rely on normal-tailed population dynamics.
-Together, my thesis expands our understanding ecological portfolios and in doing so contributes to our understanding of variance and covariance (Chapter 2), managing for variance and covariance (Chapter 3), and extreme events (Chapter 4) in ecological systems.
+Together, my thesis expands our understanding of ecological portfolios and in doing so contributes to our understanding of variance and covariance (Chapter 2), managing for variance and covariance (Chapter 3), and extreme events (Chapter 4) in ecological systems.